Vetrarsól: Summary

 With the encouragement of Helgi and her mother, framed by their participation in a class on writing crime novels which Sunna is involved in running as part of her work, Sunna makes some effort to investigate Arndís's disappearance.
 Arndís's previous husband, Benni, was murdered while working as a doctor in Africa; Sunna discovers that he was involved in a company called Futura Nostra that harvested human egg-cells from people in poor countries in return for providing medical care.
 Sunna meets Arndís's new partner, Garðar, but fails to be much help.
 This contact does lead her later to encounter Arndís's young daughter by her first marriage, Hera.
 After this point, she is followed by three young men who at one point corner her and threateningly ask where Arndís is.
 Sunna thinks she may recognise one; the police later warn Arndís that these men may be terrorists.

 Eventually, Sunna divines that Arndís must be hiding in an art gallery she has set up at Stokkseyri, and finds her there.
 Revealing that she has guessed that Hera is actually Fatíma's daughter and not Arndís's, Sunna forces Arndís to explain what is going on.
 It emerges that Fatíma had been raped and got pregnant.
 She was afraid to admit this to her family, fearing ostracisation.
-Arndís convinced her to disguise the pregnancy, to give birth a secret caesarian section operation performed by Benni, and to give Arndís and Benni the baby, which they would pretend was their own.
+Arndís convinced her to disguise the pregnancy, to give birth via a secret caesarian section operation performed by Benni, and to give Arndís and Benni the baby, which they would pretend was their own.
 By Arndís's account, Fatíma died of infection as a result of the operation and was secretly interred by Benni.
 When Benni was murdered, Arndís also pointed the police to Fatíma's brothers.
 The three men who threatened Sunna were indeed Arndís's brothers: when she heard they had come to Iceland, Arndís fled.